 - 1.1.
-Sexual misconduct and gender-based violence are disciplinary offences under paragraph 2(j) of Regulation XVII (Conduct and Discipline of Students) (the "Regulation"). - 1.2.
-For the purposes of this Procedure, the University views sexual misconduct and gender-based violence as sexual violence, harassment and similar behaviour, and which can include a range of unwanted physical and non-physical behaviours affecting members of the University community, including where they are directed at, or disproportionately affect, a person because of their gender.
-These behaviours can be perpetrated by anyone.
+Sexual misconduct is a disciplinary offence under paragraph 2(j) of Regulation XVII (Conduct and Discipline of Students) (the "Regulation"). - 1.2.
+For the purposes of this Procedure, the University views sexual misconduct as sexual violence and harassment, which can include a range of unwanted physical and non-physical sexual behaviours affecting members of the University community.
+Sexual misconduct can be perpetrated by anyone.
 Non-consensual sexual activity which may amount to a prosecutable criminal offence is included in this definition.
-Appendix One of this Procedure provides a non-exhaustive list of what the University may view as sexual misconduct and gender-based violence. - 1.3.
+Appendix One of this Procedure provides a non-exhaustive list of what the University may view as sexual misconduct. - 1.3.
 Reporting Party the person who discloses and then formally reports an allegation of sexual misconduct against another student. - 1.4.
 Respondent the person who is the subject of a formal report alleging they have committed sexual misconduct.